brunokoga/Montevideo/ultimateCombat_dir/spells/magicSiegeEngine.md

 **Target** one siege engine touched

-**Duration** 1 minutes/level
+**Duration** 1 minute_dir/level

-**Saving Throw** Will negates (harmless, object); **Spell Resistance** yes (harmless, object)
+**Saving Throw** Will negates (harmless, object); **Spell Resistance** yes (harmless, object

 This spell permits an indirect fire siege engine to bombard its targets with greater accuracy, delivering more damage.
 The siege weapon receives a +1 enhancement bonus on targeting rolls and damage rolls.
-If used on a direct fire siege weapon, this spell acts a _ [magic weapon](spells/magicWeapon#_magic-weapon)._
+If used on a direct fire siege weapon, this spell acts a _ [magic weapon](spell_dir/magicWeapon#_magic-weapon._

 Magic Siege Engine, Greater